dk865/clusterifier/README.md

 - Lastly, it saves the file and shows a message box.

 >[!WARNING]
->This can completely ruin your map, or corrupt it.
-Please select the backup option!
+>If you manually tweaked your map in a text editor, this can corrupt it (in semi-rare cases).
+Please make a backup!

 Todo:
-- DON'T PROCESS FILES WITHOUT LIGHTS!
-(INSTANCES)
-- Export a file containing the name of each light replaced?
 - Allow direct decompiling of a `BSP`, modifying, then recompiling?